ldeo-glaciology/sglake-detectability/linear-model/data/readme.txt

-This directory contains two datasets:
-1. H_beta.zarr contains ice thickness (H) and basal sliding coefficient (beta) maps for the Antarctic Ice Sheet. betaH_maps.py in the parent directory shows how to load these with xarray.
+This directory contains two datasets: 1.
+H_beta.zarr contains ice thickness (H) and basal sliding coefficient (beta) maps for the Antarctic Ice Sheet.
+Spatial x-y coordinates are also included. betaH_maps.py in the parent directory shows how to load these with xarray.

 2. active_lake_statistics.dat contains subglacial lake locations and estimated lengths for the Antarctic Ice Sheet.
 Cols 1 and 2 are the PS71 x and y centroid